http

 Node Client

-The Node client uses the simple-get
+The Node client uses the simple-get package under the hood.

 const git = require("isomorphic-git");